 Contributing to Our Veteran-Friendly Campus

 We would like to thank University of New Mexico faculty and staff for their outstanding contributions to the UNM Veterans Resource Center.
-Through our team approach, the University of New Mexico is now recognized as one of the top veteran friendly colleges in the nation.
 Our University has become increasingly conscious of the unique challenges facing student veterans upon transitioning to academia and has begun training faculty and staff on how to foster a supportive academic environment for student veterans.
 As of now, there are a couple of training options available:

 1. Host a Department Training Session

 Training sessions typically last an hour and cover “Do’s and Don’ts” for interacting with student veterans as well as where to refer students who may need additional academic or social support.
 The session also offers an informal opportunity for staff to engage with a current UNM student veteran and mental health counselor from the U.S. Department of Veterans Affairs.